Testing recommendations for heavy metals

 Yes, although FDA does not explicitly authorize the use of arsenic, cadmium, or lead in food contact materials.

 Most intentional uses of these heavy metals in food contact materials have been eliminated.
 Lead in tableware was banned in 1980, and lead solder on metal food cans finally ended in the 1990s.
-Nonetheless, lead is still added to most brass and bronze where it can leach or be abraded into food.
+Nonetheless, lead is still added to most brass and bronze where it can leach or be abraded into food, and FDA did not define the term “lead solder” in 21 CFR §189.240, nor did FDA set a maximum amount of lead allowable in solder.
 For example, the NSF/ANSI 51 standard explicitly allows lead up to 0.25% (2500 ppm) for these materials in contact with tea, coffee, or water.
 Similarly, the NSF/ANSI 61 standard explicitly recognizes that lead leaches from brass or bronze drinking water fixture such as faucets and valves, allowing as much as an average of 5 micrograms to lead in an overnight sample of water during the first three weeks of use.

 Lead may also still be present in polyvinyl chloride plastic fixtures installed before the industry phased it out in the 2000s.